Updated: 11/12/2023 by Computer Hope

-Loaded in the config.sys switches allows you to add and remove various functions of MS-DOS.
+Loaded in the config.sys, the switches command lets you add and remove various functions of MS-DOS.

-The switches command is an internal command that is available in the below Microsoft operating systems.
+Switches is an internal command that is available in the following Microsoft operating systems.

 SWITCHES= /F /K /N /E[:n]

 |/F||Skips the two-second delay after displaying the "Starting MS-DOS" message during startup.|

 |/K||Forces an enhanced keyboard to behave like a conventional keyboard.|

 |/N||Prevents you from using F5 or F8 to bypass startup commands.
 (SWITCHES /N does not prevent you from pressing Ctrl+F5 or Ctrl+F8 to bypass Drvspace.bin or Dblspace.bin; to prevent this, use the D**SPACE|

 |/SWITCHES||Command to add the SWITCHES /N setting to your D**space.ini file.)|

 |/E[:N]||Used without the :n parameter, indicates that io.sys should suppress the automatic relocation of EBIOS.
 Automatic relocation of EBIOS increases the conventional memory available to MS-DOS-based programs.
 Suppressing automatic relocation results in less conventional memory available to MS-DOS-based programs.
 Use the /E switch with the n parameter to relocate N bytes of EBIOS to low memory, where n is the number of bytes to be relocated.
 The minimum value for n is 48 and the maximum value is 1024.
 The number specified is always rounded up to the next multiple of 16.|